Overview

 Identity verification for PSCs

 All new and existing PSCs will also need to verify their identity and maintain that verified status as long as they are registered at Companies House.
-Where the registrable PSC is a legal entity – a relevant legal entity (RLE), the entity will have to nominate a managing officer who is an individual and whose identity has been verified.
+Where the registrable PSC is a legal entity – a relevant legal entity (RLE) – the entity will have to nominate a managing officer who is an individual and whose identity has been verified.

-When the provisions of the Act come into force, new PSCs and RLEs will be able to be registered without having had their identities verified in advance.
+New PSCs and RLEs will be able to be registered without having had their identities verified in advance.
 However, any new PSC must become verified and confirm that status to the registrar within 14 days of receipt of a notice from the registrar.
 RLEs will have 28 days from receipt of the notice to comply.

 There will be a transition period during which existing PSCs and RLEs will have time to verify their identity.
 Companies that do not comply by the end of that period may face criminal sanctions or civil penalties.